libben/assassins/README.md

 - make each input in the forms on the various views display on a new line [COMPLETE]
 - [ALPHA RELEASE]
 - add a favicon.ico
-- insert options for each site instance in the create-a-site form... what language of kill-words do you want?
+- insert options for each site instance in the create-a-site form...

+what language of kill-words do you want?

 How complex?

 What kill modes are available?

 How many people needed to start game?
+[COMPLETE]

 How much time between criteria for game start being met and the game actually starting?
+[COMPLETE]

-- BIG STEP: create live feed of kills with sockets :) > check best practices on this. it should also log a game-start event at the beginning of the game.
+- BIG STEP: create live feed of kills with sockets :) > it may also log a game-start event at the beginning of the game.
+[COMPLETE, NO GAME START EVENT CURRENTLY]
 - set up email-based authentication for people signing up to the game.
 - create a front-end to speak of
 - [NEXT RELEASE (DEVELOPMENT FURTHER THAN THIS POINT IS UNKNOWN)]